 I spent my early career in Sales and Business Development at technology companies in the personal computer field, then in companies and startups focused on software and the Internet.
 Throughout most of my career, I’ve been attending the TED Conference— and I’ve shared some thoughts on How to work a conference based on that and other extensive field research.
 In early 2006 I helped them launch their video series TEDTalks, which have now been viewed over 4 billion times, and TEDTalks were part of the inspiration behind launching the First Round Review where we share tactical, actionable advice.

-Since joining First Round over a decade ago, I’ve worked with dozens of companies – some have failed, some have scaled, some were acquired, some are now public – and they’ve all given me perspectives on how to be most helpful to entrepreneurs and and how to build business relationships over time.
-I’ve been fortunate to partner with companies that range from physical products like Ring and Warby Parker and Ringly to advertising and marketing tech like Invite Media and Flurry and Percolate.
-I have a particular interest in gaming and VR, which led to our investment in companies like ROBLOX.
+Since joining First Round over a decade ago, I’ve worked with dozens of companies.
+Some have failed, some have scaled, some were acquired, some are now public – and they’ve all given me perspectives on how to be most helpful to entrepreneurs and how to build business relationships over time.
+I’ve been fortunate to partner with companies that range from physical products like Ring and Warby Parker to advertising and marketing tech like Invite Media, Flurry and Percolate

 For me, the most important characteristic of the best founders, the most successful sales or business development executives, or any relationship is empathy — making the effort to understand the experience of the other side.
 Related to that, I’ve observed that the best founders don’t want to be told only what they want to hear.
 Most everyone in a board room wants radical candor, so I try to provide the perspective other’s won’t when it’s needed.
 That’s also why the ability to balance conviction with learning/reacting is the number one quality I look for in founders.
 They believe in what they’re doing so deeply, but they’ll also seek out the opinions and feedback they need.